810Teams/clubs-and-events-backend/_readme/guide/community/albums-tab.md

 ### Retrieve Album and its Images

 Clicking into the album, the album detail and all images of the album should be loaded.
-First, use this API endpoint to load the album details.
+First, use this API to load the album details.

 `GET api/asset/album/{int}`

 The `{int}` is the ID of the album.
-Then, load all album images using this API endpoint.
+Then, load all album images using this API.

 `GET api/asset/album/image?album={int}`